Dasharo/docs/docs/unified/novacustom/battery-management.md

 management mechanisms to optimize user experience and further prolong the battery's lifespan.

-## Boot  block when the battery is low
+## Boot  blocking when the battery is low

 To prevent corruption of the bootloader, which may occur due to sudden power cut off during the OS boot process, booting the OS is blocked when the battery level